Shoulder replacement: History

-Shoulder replacement, also known as shoulder arthroplasty or glenohumeral arthroplasty, was pioneered by the French surgeon Jules Emile Péan in 1893.
+Until the 20th century, shoulder injuries went largely untreated, with patients left immobilized and without use of their shoulders.
+A series of new methods and devices during the "implant revolution" allowed surgeons to stabilize, strengthen, and improve range of motion.
+Shoulder replacement, also known as shoulder arthroplasty or glenohumeral arthroplasty, was pioneered by the French surgeon Jules-Émile Péan in 1893.
 His procedure consisted of physically smoothing the shoulder joint and implanting platinum and rubber materials.
 The next notable case in the evolution of shoulder replacement procedures was in 1955 when Charles Neer conducted the first hemiarthroplasty, essentially replacing only the humeral head, leaving the natural shoulder socket, or glenoid, intact.
 This procedure grew exponentially in popularity as time progressed; however, patients often developed cartilage loss on their glenoid surface as well, leading to pain and glenoid erosion.
 This prompted the development of a procedure to replace not only the humeral component, but the glenoid component as well.

 Throughout the development of the procedures, it became well accepted that the rotator cuff muscles were essential to producing the best outcomes in terms of strength, range of motion, and a decrease in pain.
 In addition to this finding, physical constraints of the normal ball-and-socket anatomy of the shoulder limited most developments in one way or another.
 For example, a heavily constrained system limited range of motion, and the inherent anatomy of the glenoid proved difficult to cement prosthetics and fixate components without fracturing it.
 These challenges and high rates of failure led to the development of the reverse total shoulder arthroplasty to overcome the limitations imposed by the natural shoulder anatomy.

 The 1970s saw an exponential increase in surgical approaches using this methodology, and the number and variation of surgical techniques are many.
 However, in 1985 Paul Grammont emerged with a superior technique that is the basis for most reverse shoulder replacement procedures today.
 However, it is of note that the reverse shoulder replacement is primarily indicated in cases in which a patient has weak or torn rotator cuff muscles.
 In others, a conventional shoulder replacement may be indicated.
-Although Grammont continued to develop and refine his new technique to address minor complications that arose, it relied on 4 basic concepts that included the inherent stability and shape of the implant, as well as the placement of the implant relative to the natural glenohumeral joint.
+Although Grammont continued to develop and refine his new technique to address minor complications that arose, it relied on four basic concepts that included the inherent stability and shape of the implant, as well as the placement of the implant relative to the natural glenohumeral joint.